Zamralik/validator/README.md

 Messages are displayed per field based on its validation status.
 Will be ignored if a message was given by a hook.
+Any message is interpreted as raw text, not as HTML.

 ### Message keys